-The minimum volume of product in a pipeline system that enables the system to operate is known as line-fill, and is generally not available to be withdrawn from the pipeline system until the expiration of the transportation contract.
-Beginning in the fourth quarter of 2014, the Company owns oil line-fill in third-party pipelines, which is accounted for at LCM with cost determined using the weighted-average cost method, and is included in "Other assets, net" on the consolidated balance sheets.
-The LCM adjustment is determined utilizing a quoted market price adjusted for regional price differentials (Level 2).
-For the years ended December 31, 2015 and 2014, the Company recorded LCM adjustments of \$1.3 million and \$2.1 million, respectively, related to its line-fill, which is included in "Impairment expense" in the consolidated statements of operations and as "Impairment expense" for the Company's midstream and marketing segment presented in Note 17.
+The minimum volume of product in a pipeline system that enables the system to operate is known as line-fill and is generally not available to be withdrawn from the pipeline system until the expiration of the transportation contract.
+Beginning in the fourth quarter of 2014, the Company owns oil line-fill in third-party pipelines, which is accounted for at lower of cost or NRV, with cost determined using the weighted-average cost method, and is included in "Other assets, net" on the consolidated balance sheets.
+The net realizable value is determined utilizing a quoted market price adjusted for regional price differentials (Level 2).